When you design that new hot app or offer services on your websites, look for a Terms & Conditions agreement to protect your business.

 If your service address in-app purchases or subscriptions renewal, adding key clauses related to your subscription plans or renewals can be essential to preventing liability.

-In the U.S., 16 states have laws controlling auto-renewal of subscription-based services.
+In the U.S., a number of states have laws controlling auto-renewal of subscription-based services.

 When orders are renewed, the terms must be "clear and conspicuous" and presented in a larger font.